 The CSB identified 1,923 chemical accidents in its database that occurred between January 1, 2009, and July 15, 2019.
 Each of these incidents involved either a fatality or hospitalization.
-A copy of the CSB's database information regarding the 1,923
+A copy of the CSB's database information regarding the 1,923 accidental releases is included in the docket for reference.
+The total number of annual incidents ranged from a low of 113 in 2017 to a high of 291 in 2012.
+Over 10.5 years, the average annual number of accidents was approximately 183.
+The median number of accidents per year was 169.

 Because the database tracked hospitalizations (as opposed to the broader definition of serious injuries as defined in the proposed rule), it is possible that certain incidents where there was no death or hospitalization are not included in the database.
 In addition, it is possible that the CSB's data does not include a small number of accidental releases that resulted in a fatality.
-A release resulting in a fatality might have been missed if it was not reported to NRC pursuant to other law or not reported in the media.
+A release resulting in a fatality might have been missed if it was not reported to the National Response Center (NRC) pursuant to other law or not reported in the media.
 For these reasons, the CSB recognizes that the annual average of 183 incidents may undercount a certain number of accidental releases which meet the CSB's statutory criteria.
-On the other hand, the past annual average does not take into account that a certain number of full reports will not be required under the proposed rule if a party has already reported the release to the NRC as required by the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
+On the other hand, the past annual average does not take into account that a certain number of full reports will not be required under the proposed rule if a party has already reported the release to the NRC as required by the Comprehensive Environmental Response, Compensation, and Liability Act

+(CERCLA).
 In light of all factors, the CSB increased its annual estimate of reports from the historic average of 183 to 200.